Code-Institute-Submissions/neo-data-milestone-project/README.md

 The data dashboard is split into four rows using Bootstrap's grid system.
 The first row is split into two columns each of width 6 with the column heading and plot centered within.
 The first column contains a composite line chart displaying object counts for the total number of NEOs; total number of potentially hazardous NEOs; total number of NEOs with an Earth miss distance less than 10 million km; and the total number of NEOs with an estimated maximum diameter greater than 2 km for each date of the search period specified.
-This has a column width of 6 and the heading and plot are centered within the cloumn.
+This has a column width of 6 and the heading and plot are centered within the column.
 The second column contains a stacked bar chart which counts the number of NEOs with estimated maximum diameters within a specified range with close approaches to Earth on each date of the search period specified.

 The second row is again split into two columns each of width 6 with the column heading and plot centered within..
 The first column contains a stacked bar chart which counts the number of NEOs